Lessons from Coronavirus: What have we learnt as a result of dealing with COVID-19?

 How to contribute

-We welcome article submissions to [IA]News at any time on any relevant topic.
-Whether you want to write about an innovative program or practice at your school, a thought-provoking op-ed on an issue affecting girls, share your professional knowledge and experience, or review a book or research study, we invite you to get involved and help shape the conversation.
+[IA]News provides news and analysis on educational issues and trends.
+We curate articles from numerous sources including academics, researchers, journalists and educators.
+If you have an innovative program or story to tell that’s related to girls’ education we’d love to hear from you.
+We invite you to get involved and help shape the conversation.
 All articles published digitally on [IA]News will be considered for inclusion in our flagship print production, In Alliance, but the final choice will be at the sole discretion of the In Alliance Editor.
+Please include a web-quality image to accompany your article.
+Articles should be submitted to [email protected]

 Staff wellbeing and professional development